JakeSteam/blog-programming/_posts/2024-03-16-github-profile-supported-social-links.md

 [![](/assets/images/2024/githubprofile-js-output-thumbnail.png)](/assets/images/2024/githubprofile-js-output.png)

-Copy and pasting the JavaScript below into the browser's console on your GitHub profile will output a list of networks and regexes.
+Copy and pasting the JavaScript below into the browser's console on your GitHub profile will output a list of networks and associated regexes.

 _Always be careful what you paste into the console!_